Sentient-Network/addressimo/README.md

 6. Receiver generates SHA256 hash of the serialized PaymentRequest
 7. Receiver generates a secret exponent for later use in PaymentRequest encryption using [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie–Hellman). *NOTE: The secret exponent is the X component of the identified ECDH-derived point.*
 8. Receiver generates encryption key and initialization vector using [HMAC_DRBG](http://csrc.nist.gov/publications/nistpubs/800-90A/SP800-90A.pdf) also referenced in [RFC6979](https://tools.ietf.org/html/rfc6979) in the following way:
-    * HMAC_DRBG Initialization Entropy is set to the secret exponent generated in Step 7
+    * HMAC_DRBG Initialization Entropy is set to the string value of the secret exponent generated in Step 7
-    * HMAC_DRBG Initialization Nonce is set to receiver's public key (*received in Step 4*)
+    * HMAC_DRBG Initialization Nonce is set to the string value of the InvoiceRequest's nonce (*received in Step 4*)
     * Encryption Key = HMAC_DRBG.GENERATE(32) - 256 bits
     * IV = HMAC_DRBG.GENERATE(16) - 128 bits
 9. Receiver encrypts the PaymentRequest using AES-256-CBC using the generated Encryption Key and IV.